nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

     print("SAMPLE CATEGORY: ", category[0])
     print("SAMPLE CATEGORY NAME: ", category_names[category[0]])

-We have extracted 3 lists named X, category, and category_names.
+We have extracted three lists named `X`, `category`, and `category_names`.

-* From the “SAMPLE ENTRY” line, you can see what X, our dataset, looks like--various emails with headers.
+* From the “SAMPLE ENTRY” line, you can see what `X`, our dataset, looks like--various emails with headers.
 * The “SHAPE” line shows that the dataset is quite large, with 11,314 entries.
-* The “CATEGORY” is simply an integer ID for each category that is used to index category_names which has the category stored as a string; for example, category 7 is “rec.autos” means that it’s a recreational email about automobiles.
+* The “CATEGORY” is simply an integer ID for each category that is used to index `category_names` which has the category stored as a string; for example, category 7 is “rec.autos” means that it’s a recreational email about automobiles.

 We’ll be using a subset of the entire dataset and cleaning it up a little bit, including removing the header from these emails.
 Then, we’ll run the `get_keyphrases` function we created above on the data to get our RAKE and YAKE phrases.